DREAMiners/The-History-of-Proof-Of-Work-Mining/Attack_Vectors.md

 Krypton and Shift <br />
 Krypton and Shift, two blockchains based on ethereum, suffered 51% attacks in August 2016.

-# 34% Attack <br />
-The tangle, a distributed ledger that is fundamentally distinct from a blockchain but designed to accomplish similar goals, could theoretically succumb to an attacker deploying over a third of the network's hashrate, referred to as a 34% attack.

--Selfish Mining
 -Stubborn Mining Model
 -Selfish Mining Defense
 -Game-Theory Based Censorship